October 15, 2020

-Indeed, 89% of consumers from households that make over $100,000 per year plan to do at least half of their holiday shopping online, followed by 79% of those from households that make $40K-$100K per year and 67% of those from households that make less than $40K per year.
+Indeed, 89% of consumers from households that make more than $100,000 per year plan to do at least half of their holiday shopping online, followed by 79% of those from households that make $40,000 to $100,000 per year and 67% of those from households that make less than $40,000 per year.

-Nearly 56% do not plan to travel this holiday season (and increases to 77% for consumers aged 55 or above); however, over 25% intend to travel within their state of residence and nearly 15% are planning out of state travel.
+Nearly 56% do not plan to travel this holiday season (increasing to 77% for consumers aged 55 or above); however, more than 25% intend to travel within their state of residence and nearly 15% are planning out-of-state travel.
 Around 50% of consumers under 55 believe that COVID-19 should be referenced in ads.

 “Brands should seize this opportunity to deliver highly targeted, personalized ads to consumers across all screens, including CTV, in-app, instream, mobile and desktop,” Scroope said.